Now offering in-house sewer scope inspections.

-Some Restrictions do Apply - Not Available in Chicago
+Some Restrictions do Apply - Only available in Chicago when performed with an Inspection

 Sewer Scope Inspections

-An inspection of the property’s sewer line in order to evaluate its condition and to identify any components that may be in need of immediate repair or clearing of debris.
+A sewer scope inspection of the property’s sewer line is performed in order to evaluate the sewer lines condition and to identify any components that may be in need of immediate repair or clearing of debris.

 When Should I Consider a Sewer Scope Inspection?

 You should consider a sewer scope inspection on any house, any age, and any type of style home.
 No home is immune to sewer problems.
 Yes, even new homes can have problems with the main building drain, and sewer line.
 But, as you might imagine, the potential for problems increases with the age of the home.
-If you’re buying an older home, it’s wise to get a sewer inspection.
+If you’re buying an older home, it’s wise to get a sewer scope inspection.
 There is no line between homes that should and shouldn’t have a sewer scan performed.
-A sewer scan inspection is best completed during the inspection process.
-White Glove Building completes the sewer inspection during the home inspection, for home buyers as an additional, but much needed service.
+A sewer scope inspection is best completed during the inspection process.
+White Glove Building Inspections, Inc. completes the sewer scope inspection during the home inspection, for home buyers and clients as an additional, but much-needed service.

 What Causes Sewer Line Blockages?